Evidos/evidos.github.io/index.md

     Accept: application/vnd.signhost.v1+json
     Connection: keep-alive

+## Authorization

+The user creating a Transaction is authorized to read (GET) and manage (POST, PUT) that Transaction.

+In addition, when a Transaction is assigned to a Team, members of that Team are authorized to read (GET) and manage (POST, PUT) a Transaction.
+When the Team assigned to a Transaction is deleted, only the user that created the Transaction can read and manage that Transaction.

 ## Get signed document and receipt

 With the Signhost API it is possible to facilitate two different signing flows to the signer.